mapersiani/cse15l-lab-reports/Lab1Report.md

 ![Image](https://mapersiani.github.io/cse15l-lab-reports/Screenshot%202023-01-11%20at%208.21.23%20PM.png)

 4. Login again with your TritonLink username and PID and set a new password.
 Your current password should be your TritonLink password.
-5. Be sure to select `No` to "Change MyTritonLink password".
+5. Be sure to select `No` to "Change MyTritonLink password."

 ![Image](https://mapersiani.github.io/cse15l-lab-reports/Screenshot%202023-01-11%20at%208.22.28%20PM.png)